loathers/garbage-collector/README.md

 One final note is that we aren't actively opposed to supporting people leaving their stuff in Hagnk's; if you do so, and you find yourself running into specific issues, feel free to [put in a PR](https://loathers.github.io/PR-Overview.html).

+### Avoid playing outside mafia, or using another mafia install

+Garbo relies on Mafia as a source of truth about the game and about your player-state.
+Mafia, in turn, relies on watching you play your turns, and remembering certain actions you took, in order to act as that source of truth.
+If you play outside Mafia, or if you play in a different Mafia install than the one you operate garbo in, you risk creating a schism between the world as it is and the world as Mafia believes it to be.
+Garbo will base its decisions on the latter, the schism will become a chasm, and your items and meat will fill that chasm.
+Don't do it!

 ## Usage

 To invoke Garbage Collector, type `garbo` in the Mafia GCLI.
-In addition, you can use various flags to configure how Garbage Collector runs.
-Additionally, you can also specify the number of turns for garbo to run.
+In addition, you can use various flags to configure how Garbage Collector runs, or specify the number of turns you want garbo to run.
+Typing `garbo help` in the CLI will print a helpful list of these arguments and flags and stuff.
+A typical garbo invocation for you might look like `garbo ascend workshed=mts` (if you're ascending, and want garbo to switch in the Model Train Set for you), or `garbo -1` (if you want garbo to save a turn at the end of running), or `garbo nodiet 69` (if you want garbo to only spend 69 turns, and not to diet).

 ### `nobarf` flag